 My education is in physics.
 I was at the University of Alaska studying a nearby glacier.
 We were looking at the interaction of a large tributary with the main trunk of the glacier and how it influences the motion of the glacier (along with a bunch of other cool stuff like giant glacial lakes draining catastrophically).
 Before that, I was at the University of New Hampshire where I worked with a different kind of camera on a satellite called IBEX which images electronically neutral atoms arriving at Earth's orbit from interstellar space.
 My thesis involved using data collected from that instrument to determine the ratio of oxygen to neon in interstellar space.
 It was really cool.

-I live with my wonderful wife, Kate and our cat and dog in this thing called a dry cabin with no running water in Fairbanks.
-They're quite common here because of the difficulty with running water through permafrost.
-We've been successfully using an outhouse for 5 years.
+After living with my wonderful wife, Kate and our cat and dog in this thing called a dry cabin with no running water in Fairbanks for six years, we finally upgraded to a house with a water holding tank and indoor plumbing, no outhouse!

 Thanks for visiting and letting me share my experiences with you!